-When I first graduated from college 1986, I went on a job hunt.
+When I first graduated from college in 1990, I went on a job hunt.
 I had no idea what I wanted to do with myself, my life.
 I had been turned down for graduate school, not surprising since I had only applied to one school, my alma mater.
 I had an English degree and a History degree with a minor in Women’s Studies.

 I found a temp job at a library working about 10 to 15 hours a week.
 Nice folks, though not where I wanted to stay for awhile.
 Then, I went for an interview for a secretarial position at Big Brothers/Big Sisters of Philadelphia.
 To this day, I think I only interview for secretary for one of the directors though I ended up being secretary for two of them, Director of Special Events and Director of Public Relations.

 As a first job, it was a fantastic opportunity for me to grow.
 The office was small with only 3 secretaries, 3 directors, and the Executive Director.
 While I had few computer skills going in since computers were not common place yet, I quickly became wise in the ways of Wordperfect and all things computer.
 My office mates were a fun bunch, and I got exposed to a bigger world outside of my suburban upbringing.